Why did my credit score drop?

 Your credit utilization rate (how much of your available credit you use) is another important factor in determining your credit score.

 If you spent more than usual last month (because of a large purchase, family holiday or other reason), it will increase your credit utilization rate.
-How far will your scores drop because of it?
-The effect will vary, depending on how much your ratio of credit used versus available credit went up.
+The effect on your score will vary, depending on how much your ratio of credit used versus available credit went up.
 To keep your credit score steady, we recommend that members keep their credit utilization rate below 30%.

 Imagine that you have a $10,000 credit limit, of which you typically only use $1,500 (15% credit utilization rate).
 If your spending one month increases to $2,500, your utilization ratio will still be solid overall at 25%.
 But if your spending suddenly increased to $5,000 (50% credit utilization rate), your score could start showing a decline.